2022 Midwest Commercial Real Estate Market Trends

-Office Real Estate Trends
+Office Space Real Estate Trends

 Industrial Real Estate Trends

-Aside from new construction, industrial organizations are optimizing their real estate by moving the office component out of the warehouse and into nearby office buildings.
+Aside from new construction, industrial organizations are optimizing their real estate by moving the office component out of the warehouse and into nearby office spaces.
 This strategy allows production teams working at capacity to build out more room for operations, without the substantial cost of having to identify or construct a new facility entirely.

 Multifamily Real Estate Trends